SAP/fundamental-styles/README.md

 npm install fundamental-styles --save
 ````

-> NOTE: We only distribute the fonts, icons and compiled CSS for each component, not the full project or HTML for specific components.
+> NOTE: We only distribute compiled CSS for each component, not the full project or HTML for specific components.

+### Fonts & Icons

+This project does not contain fonts and icons - those must be added to your project separately.
+Fonts and icons can be found at [`@sap-theming/theming-base-content`](https://github.com/SAP/theming-base-content).

 ## Working with the Project